Lyinggod/lgs-item-viewer/README.md

 **Filter by Folder** - Checking a checkbox will show only items associated with that folder.

+**Lock Button** - Click to unlocke additional options

 - **Folder Order** - Folders may be re-ordered within their folder level and group via the lock button and using drag and drop.
 You cannot move a subfolder out from under its parent folder (1 level higher).
+- **Hide Folders** - Folders may be hidden from players.
+Clicking the grey ban symbol will hide a folder, and any subfolders, from player view.

 **Filter by Tags** - If the module _Item Tags_ is used, items also be sorted by tags.

 **Search** - Live search using a partial, multiple word search; "cat" will show "cat", "catch", "scatter". "cat" and "bug" will show only show items that have words that contain both these groups of text.

 ### Table View